flyingmachine/brave-clojure-web/content/functional-programming.md

 };

 var evilMutator = function(object){
-  object.emotion = "So emo :(";
+  object.emotion = "So emo :'(";
 }

 evilMutator(haplessObject);
 haplessObject.emotion;
-// => "So emo :("
+// => "So emo :'("
 ```

 Of course, your program has to have some side effects; it writes to a
 disk, which is changing the association between a filename and a
 collection of disk sectors; it changes the rgb values of your
-monitor's pixels, etc. Otherwise, there'd be no point in running it.
+monitor's pixels, and so on.
+Otherwise, there'd be no point in running
+it.

-The reason why side effects are potentially harmful is that they
+The reason why side effects are potentially harmful, though, is that
-prevent us from being certain what the names in our code are referring
+they prevent us from being certain what the names in our code are
-to.
-This makes it difficult or impossible to know what our code is
+referring to.
+This makes it difficult or impossible to know what our
-doing.
-It's very easy to end up wondering how a name came to be
+code is doing.
+It's very easy to end up wondering how a name came to
-associated with a value and it's usually difficult to figure out why.
+be associated with a value and it's usually difficult to figure out

-When you call a function which doesn't have side effects, you only
+why.
+When you call a function which doesn't have side effects, you
-have to consider the relationship between the input and the output.
+only have to consider the relationship between the input and the
+output, not the changes that could be rippling through your system.

 Functions which have side effects, however, place more of a burden on
 your mind grapes: now you have to worry about how the world is
 affected when you call the function.
 Not only that, every function
-which calls a side-effecting function gets "infected".
-It's another
+which depends on a side-effecting function gets "infected".
+It's
-component which requires extra care and thought as you build your
+another component which requires extra care and thought as you build
-program.
+your program.

 If you have any significant experience with a language like Ruby or
 Javascript, you've probably run into this problem.
 As an object gets